stonepros/stone/doc/stone-volume/intro.rst

 preparing, activating, and creating OSDs.

-It deviates from ``ceph-disk`` by not interacting or relying on the udev rules that come installed for Ceph.
+It deviates from ``ceph-disk`` by not interacting or relying on the udev rules that come installed for Stone.
 These rules allow automatic detection of previously setup devices that are in turn fed into ``ceph-disk`` to activate them.